EECS150/asic_labs/lab1/asap7/README.md

 Normally, the most accurate power analysis results come from simulating on a post-place-and-routed design (Labs 4 and 5).
 For now, we have provided the place-and-routed (P&R) outputs and post-P&R simulation outputs in `src/post-par-sim`.

 To perform power analysis with Hammer, we must specify a few more things.
 Take a look at `sim-gl-par.yml`.
 In addition to the things added in `sim-gl-syn.yml`, there is a new namespace `power` which contains keys that specify Switching Activity Interchange Format (SAIF) files, Standard Parasitic Exchange Format (SPEF) files, and a layout database.
 The layout database and SPEF files are generated from the P&R tool (saved for future labs).
 Skimming through the SPEF files, you can glance the words CAP and RES everywhere; these are annotations of the parasitic capacitances and resistances caused by physical layout and connections of logic gates.
-The SAIF file is dumped from a post-P&R gate-level simulation, and contains a somewhat cryptic annotation of how often nets in the design switch and requires the `sim.inputs.saif keys` in Hammer.
+The SAIF file is dumped from a post-P&R gate-level simulation, and contains a somewhat cryptic annotation of how often nets in the design switch and requires the `sim.inputs.saif` key in Hammer.
 A time window over which switching activity is measured is helpful for generating representative traces, such as for workloads that only run after a processor core has booted up.
 For this lab, the power outputs have been generated in advance.

 Under the hood, Hammer uses Cadence Voltus to analyze power consumption.
 It maps the annotated switching activity onto the layout database, taking into account the circuit parasitics.